Peter Vaughan: Television

 Vaughan starred as Billy Fox in the Thames Television series Fox (1980).
 The saga was written by Trevor Preston, directed by Jim Goddard, and produced by Verity Lambert.
 Other Fox family members were played by Elizabeth Spriggs, Ray Winstone, Larry Lamb, and Bernard Hill.
 Historical roles Vaughan played include those of Russian foreign minister Alexander Izvolsky in the serial Fall of Eagles (1974), British politician Thomas Inskip in the mini-series Winston Churchill: The Wilderness Years (1981), the title role in A Last Visitor for Mr. Hugh Peter (1981), and German Nazi figures Kurt Zeitzler in the miniseries War and Remembrance (1988) and Hermann Göring in the Granada Television-PBS docu-drama Countdown to War (1989).
 He also appeared in many literary adaptations, such as Bleak House (BBC, 1985), in which he played the sinister lawyer Mr. Tulkinghorn, and Our Mutual Friend (BBC Two, 1998).
 Other television work includes the espionage thriller Codename: Kyril (1988), in a lead role as the head of the KGB.

 In 1986, Vaughan appeared in the promotional video for Kate Bush's "Experiment IV" single.
 In 1991, he played John Turner in an episode of Granada Television's The Adventures of Sherlock Holmes titled '"The Boscombe Valley Mystery".

 He also appeared in the BBC production of Alan Aykbourn's play 'Season's Greetings' which was broadcast at Christmas 1986, and repeated on BBC 2 some years later.
 He played the role of Uncle Harvey.

 Vaughan later attained particular acclaim for his supporting role as the Alzheimer's sufferer Felix Hutchinson in Our Friends in the North (BBC Two, 1996), a role that garnered a Best Actor nomination at the 1997 British Academy Television Awards.
 He played the clockmaker George Graham in Longitude, the TV drama adaptation of Dava Sobel's eponymous non-fiction novel about the quest for a means to determine longitude at sea.

 In 2007 he starred in the television series Mobile, and as Uncle Alfie in the film Death at a Funeral.

 In 2011 Vaughan starred as Michael Dodd in the BBC courtroom drama Silk.
 His final role, between 2011 and 2015, was Maester Aemon in the HBO series Game of Thrones.

 Radio

 Vaughan was heard as Superintendent Kirk in the BBC dramatisation of Dorothy L. Sayers' Peter Wimsey novel Busman's Honeymoon, and as Denethor in the 1981 BBC Radio production of The Lord of the Rings.
-He played Charles Augustus Milverton in a 1993 BBC radio dramatization of the Sherlock Holmes short story.
+He played Charles Augustus Milverton in a 1993 BBC radio dramatization of the Sherlock Holmes eponymous short story.